TEB-model/teb/README.md

 > cmake --build .
 ```

+By default, we set the real type to an 8 byte wide.
+This behaviour is controlled by the optional `USE_REAL8` flag (default ON).

 ## Testing

 You can run a test case using the CAPITOUL data provided in `tests/CAPITOUL`.
 From your command prompt, execute the `driver` program from the `test/CAPITOUL` folder as you current working directory.